Project Context

 Sense-making

-• The degree of control serves as our guardrail (specifically in setting the tasks' timeframe and frequency) ensuring that side tasks remain achievable
+• And degree of control serves as our guardrail (specifically in setting the tasks' timeframe and frequency) ensuring that side tasks remain achievable

 Competitor Research